s1t5/mail-archiver/doc/OIDC_Implementation.md

 ## 🔒 Passwordless Login Configuration

+> ⚠️ **Important**: Even with passwordless login configuration, an initial admin user is still created during the first startup.
+You must set a secure password for this admin user in your `appsettings.json` or `docker-compose.yml` file to ensure system security.

 For organizations that want to enforce OAuth-only authentication, the application supports disabling password login entirely.

 ### Disabling Password Login